thegodone/molds-branch/doc/README.txt

        "num_electronic_states" minus 1 should be not over "nstates" in CIS-conditons.
        The default value of the "num_electronic_states" is 3, that is, ground, 1st, and 2nd excited states.

+       "initial_electronic_state" means the electronc eigenstates
+       form which trajectories start to run.
+       "initial_electronic_state=0" means that the trajectories run from ground state.
+       The "initial_electronic_state should be less than the "num_electronic_states". i.e., "initial_electronic_state=3" with "num_electronic_states=3" leads to error.
+       The default value of the "initial_electronic_state" is 0.

        "seed" means the seed of the random-number-generator.
        The random numbers are used for trajectory-hopping.